tanvi1n/college-marketplace/SWOT_ANALYSIS.md

 ---

 ### Strengths (Internal)
+-   **Controlled Initial Launch:** Launching at a single college provides a controlled environment to gather user feedback, refine features, and build a strong, concentrated user base before scaling.
 -   **Hyper-Niche Focus:** The app is built exclusively for students, a high-density community with predictable, recurring needs.
 -   **Built-in Trust:** The "verified student" requirement is a powerful differentiator that solves the biggest problem with anonymous platforms.
 -   **Strong Value Proposition:** It directly saves students money and helps them recoup costs on items they no longer need.